List of Tohoku Initiatives

 Kizuna Foundation|絆ファウンデーション

-The Kizuna Foundation ("Kizuna" or the "Foundation") is the successor organization to All Hands Volunteers, Inc's humanitarian aid project in Ofunato and Rikuzentakata.
-The Foundation aims to match funds with local needs arising from the events of March 11, 2011.
-The key areas of focus are: rehabilitation of existing infrastructure (school and recreational areas), restoration of existing economies (fisheries and agriculture), and introduction of new industries (high margin, low overhead).
-Kizuna will also maintain a state of readiness for disaster response and preparedness as secondary areas of focus Our motto is: Connecting People to a Better Future.
+The Kizuna Foundation is the successor organization to All Hands Volunteers, Inc's humanitarian aid project in Ofunato and Rikuzentakata.
+Kizuna aims to match funds with local needs arising from the events of March 11, 2011.
+Key areas of focus are: Rehabilitation of existing infrastructure (school and recreational areas), restoration of existing economies (fisheries and agriculture), and introduction of new industries (high margin, low overhead).
+Kizuna also maintains a state of readiness for disaster response and preparedness as secondary areas of focus.

 Active in: Tohoku